 Symptoms may include pain, malnutrition, ascites, potential stomach cancer bleeding, anemia, loss of appetite, weight loss and much more.

 With aggressive gastric cancer, your 5 year survival statistic is only around 4%.

 Whilst this statistic is bad, you might be offered treatment to help with your symptoms or even try to reverse the disease.
-Can you survive stage 4 disease?
+Can you survive stage 4 stomach cancer?
 Some can, but sadly in most situations it is a terminal diagnosis.

 You may need admission to hospital for specific treatments or perhaps offered hospice care where personnel are trained to deal with your symptoms.

 It’s a very emotional time as there is a realism that your life is most likely coming to an end and this can bring about many different feelings for yourself, your partner and also your family

 I remember being told that my father had aggressive disease when I was a medical student.
 He was diagnosed by a surgeon and I remember going in to his office and sitting down with my mother to be told that he had stage 4 stomach cancer symptoms.

 The surgeon said “well...we can do lots of fancy operations and procedures, but it won’t change the outcome”.

 To hear those words is devastating, but to be honest looking back on it I think that surgeon was right in my fathers case.

 Instead of operating and making him more ill than he already was, he allowed my father to have a reasonable quality of life for a while.